pescestefano96/programming_HSG/README.md

 ### Building a stock screener in Python
 ...

-### Context and Mark Minervini Stock Screener Mark Minervini's Stock Trend Following System
+### Mark Minervini's Stock Trend Following System
-...
+In the context of this project, we decided to imolement the well-known Mark Minvervini's stock trend following system.
+Accordingly, ...

 ### How to use
 1. Make sure that you have installed all the necessary modules.